lukas362/Lukas-website/README.md

 ## 📙 Features
 - Animated partical background (Random colors)
 - Glow effect (Paricals + modals and menu)
 - Draggable modals (touch/mouse support)
+- Sound effects
+- Favicon

 ## 📋 programs used to achive this
 I've used Html, Css and JavaScript to make my webbsite.
 I've also used favicon.io (for my favicon) and howlerjs.com (for the sounds on the webbsite).